Agnieszka-21/madlibs/README.md

 #### Word input validation - part 1

 - Request a word input from the user, specifying which grammatical type is needed (e.g. a noun).
+- When getting input for noun2 or adj2, make sure the user is submitting a new word (noun2 cannot be the same as noun1, and adj2 cannot be the same as adj1).
+If the user tries to submit the same noun or adjective twice, inform them that they have already used that word and request a different input (function exclude_repetitions).
 - Make sure the input is not a number (integer) using the function exclude_numbers.
  - If the input is a number: inform the user that numbers are not allowed and request another input instead, adding examples of the required word type for clarity.
 Restart the valiation process.
  - If the input is not a number, simply move on to the next step.